JujuAdams/Vinyl/docs/4.0/Configuration.md

 Vinyl is centred around a single configuration file that controls the underlying volumes, pitches, and behaviours of audio played with Vinyl.
 You can find this configuration file in the Vinyl folder in your asset browser; its name is `__VinylConfig`.
 When you import Vinyl for the first time, this config file will be filled with some example configuration and some comments (you can see an online copy of this file [here](https://github.com/JujuAdams/Vinyl/blob/master/notes/__VinylConfig/__VinylConfig.txt)).

+This configuration file can be edited whilst the game is running from the IDE on Windows, Mac, or Linux.
+If Vinyl detects that a change has been made, Vinyl will live update audio playback without you having to close and recompile the entire game.
+This means you can finesse your audio mix without having to stop playing the game - a substantial workflow improvement over what GameMaker offers natively.

+?> If you're changing values inside the configuration file and nothing seems to be happening, check your debug log for any errors, and then check your [config macros](Config-Macros).

+The gain and pitch values `__VinylConfig` default to GameMaker's standard normalised values: a gain of `0` is silent and a gain of `1` is unaffected, a pitch of `0.5` is half the frequenct and a pitch of `1` is unaffected.
+These can be changed to decibel and percentage values respectively by toggling a couple of [config macros](Config-Macros).

 &nbsp;

 ## "Loose JSON" Syntax